 Once you’ve set a virtual location, use a VPN to connect to a server near the same place.
 This will ensure your GPS location and IP address location match.

 iOS GPS spoofing

 None of the GPS spoofing apps on the Apple App Store actually work, according to their reviews.
-Instead, you’ll need to download a desktop app and then connect your iPhone to it via USB cable.
+Instead, you’ll need to download a desktop app and then connect your iPhone to it via a USB cable.

 Once installed and running, you can choose your mock location on a map and send it to your iPhone.

 Alternatively, iOS users can jailbreak their phones and install Protect My Privacy from Cydia, a mobile package manager for jailbroken iPhones.
 In the app, go to Location and select Protect.
-Here you can use a map to drop a pin on your desired fake location.
+Here you can use a map to drop a pin on your desired virtual location.

 Once you’ve set a mock location, be sure to connect your VPN to a server in the same vicinity so that your IP address will match your fake GPS location.

 How to fake your location in Google Chrome browser

 Google’s developer tools allow you to set a fake location on Chrome using a simple override.
 Most sites that restrict users by geographical location do so according to IP address, not browser geolocation, but some sites might use both.
 In that situation, you can use this method in combination with a VPN to spoof your location: